h0ngcha0/liuhongchao.github.io/_posts/2014-9-17-typed-actor-scala.md

 on stackoverflow where people seem to suggest that the way to fix the problem that plain Akka actor lacks well defined API is to make better documentation.
-I am aware of the fact that typed actor is unable to perform become/unbecome operation but I am still not convinced that the cons of using it outweighs the pros.
+I am aware of the fact that typed actor is unable to perform become/unbecome operations and is less explicit of the fact that it's an actor (which is the case for gen_server as well, but doesn't seem to be a problem for developers).
+I am still not convinced that the cons of using typed actors outweighs the pros.

 I think typed actor should be used more, am I wrong?